TRIUMPHS OF THE MORMON FAITH

 “Thou shalt stand in the flesh & witness the winding up scene of this generation.
 Thou shalt remain on the earth to behold thy Savior Come in the Clouds of heaven.
 Thou shalt be numbered with the one hundred forty and four thousand and shall stand upon Mount Zion and shall sing a song that no man can learn or sing except thy company.”
 (Wilford Woodruff’s Journal, Vol. 1, 1833–1840, p.143)

 Of course none of the above ever happened, but there is still Woodruff’s witness to ‘the truth of the above proclamation.”
 I wonder what the Mormon reaction would be if they actually found men on the moon?
+Perhaps we would be honoring Joseph’s prophetic prowess with a commemorative patch:

 II.
 Prophetic Mantle or Prophetic Fraud?

-What is interesting is the description of what was going on in Nauvoo at the time when Hyrum made his statement about Moonmen, and a first-hand glimpse is available in the letters of Charlotte Havens, who was visiting some relatives at the time:
+What is interesting is the description of what was going on in Nauvoo at the time when Hyrum made his statement about Moonmen, and a first-hand glimpse is available in the letters of Charlotte Haven, who was visiting some relatives at the time:

 “A few Sabbaths ago Joseph announced to his people that the gift of prophecy was taken away from him until the Temple and Nauvoo House should be finished, but that his mantle had fallen on his brother Hyrum, to whom it belonged by birthright, and he charged his people to obey implicitly all the commands revealed to Hyrum.
 We hear that he has already had some wonderful revelations not yet made public; but that a few of the elders put their heads together and whisper what they dare not speak aloud.
 What it is we can only surmise by faint rumors.”
 (Nauvoo, Letter dated, Sept 8th 1843, “A GIRL’S LETTERS FROM NAUVOO, Overland Monthly, 1890).